-If you're not ready to take the organizational development plunge, try it out on a small scale - a workshop, some process consulting, a brief employee survey, some customer feedback.
+If you’re not ready to take the organizational development plunge, try it out on a small scale - some process consulting, some work-flow mapping, a brief employee survey, some customer feedback.
 We think the success of that first effort will make you want more - and make it easier to get more.

-Organizational development helps companies, colleges, and governments by:
+Organizational development helps companies, schools, colleges, and governments by:

 Key benefits of organizational development

 The outcomes of organizational development may include increases in:

 - Customer satisfaction.

 - Profits (cost reduction or revenue generation, at nonprofits).

 - Job, work, and life satisfaction.

 The objectives of organizational development are an organization where:

 - People and areas have the same goals